DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/create-a-new-chart.md

 1. Right click the shape to invoke a context menu.
 Select the **Insert Shape Image...** command.

-1. Select the shape image in the **Insert Image** dialog box and click OK.
+1. Select the shape image and click OK.

 To change or delete the image, select the corresponding command in the context menu.